eddiethedean/lavendertown/README.md

 - 📤 **Exportable findings** - Download results as JSON or CSV with one click
 - 🔄 **Dataset Comparison** - Detect schema and distribution drift between datasets
 - ⚙️ **Custom Rules** - Create and manage custom data quality rules via UI
-- 🚀 **High Performance** - Optimized for datasets up to millions of rows
+- 🚀 **High Performance** - Optimized for datasets up to millions of rows with fast JSON serialization
-- 🛠️ **CLI Tool** - Batch processing and automation from the command line
+- 🛠️ **Enhanced CLI Tool** - Beautiful, interactive CLI with progress bars and formatted output for batch processing and automation
 - 🔗 **Ecosystem Integration** - Export rules to Pandera and Great Expectations
+- ⚙️ **Configuration Management** - Environment-based configuration with `.env` file support

 ## 📦 Installation